Restaurant review: Town, Covent Garden

 Restaurant review: The Pot Kiln, Frilsham

-As of 30th March 2026 the Pot Kiln has scrapped its Basque concept and reverted to offering pub food.
-Nick Galer is still in the kitchen, and I may revisit in the future but this review is no longer current.
+In March 2026 the Pot Kiln has scrapped its Basque concept and reverted to offering pub food.
+Nick Galer left the pub in May 2026, so this review is no longer current.
+I’ve left it up for posterity.

 One of the big gaps in my coverage of restaurants, given the name of this blog, is my failure to review the plethora of highly-rated gastropubs in the countryside around Reading.
 Berkshire is a funny-shaped county, long and thin, and that means you can strike out into Oxfordshire to the north or Hampshire to the south as easily as you can head east towards Maidenhead or west to Newbury staying within county lines.
 And one of the reasons, I suspect, why central Reading has never attracted many special occasion restaurants is the embarrassment of riches to be found a short drive away.